npm/npm/doc/misc/npm-config.md

 registry and all registries configured for scopes.
 See the documentation for npm-audit(1) for details on what is submitted.

+### archive

+* Default: true
+* Type: Boolean

+If false (with `--no-archive`), an existing `archived-packages/` directory will not be modified on save.

+This flag has no effect if the archive directory does not alredy exist.

+See also npm-archive(1).

 ### auth-type

 * Default: `'legacy'`